Sparse regularization of inverse problems by operator-adapted frame thresholding: Introduction

 Sparse regularization is widely used in inverse problems as it provides good regularization results and is able to preserve or emphasize features (e.g., edges) in the reconstruction.
 However, this often comes at the price of speed, since most of the algorithms implementing sparse regularization are based on variational formulations that are solved by iterative schemes.

-In the present paper, we investigate a third variant of sparse regularization that is based on an operator adapted biorthogonal frame decomposition (BFD) of the unknown object, cf. \cite{donoho19995nonlinear,candes2002recovering,colonna2010radon} and which allows to define a direct (non-iterative) sparse regularization method.
-In the noise-free case ($z=0$), explicit reproducing formulas for the unknown object can be derived from the BFD, where the frame coefficients of $\signal$ are calculated directly from the data $\data = \Ao\signal$.
+In the present paper, we investigate a third variant of sparse regularization that is based on an operator-adapted diagonal frame decomposition (DFD) of the unknown object, cf. \cite{donoho19995nonlinear,candes2002recovering,colonna2010radon} and which allows to define a direct (non-iterative) sparse regularization method.
+In the noise-free case ($z=0$), explicit reproducing formulas for the unknown object can be derived from the DFD, where the frame coefficients of $\signal$ are calculated directly from the data $\data = \Ao\signal$.
 In the presence of noise ($z\neq 0$), regularized versions of those formulas are obtained by applying component-wise soft-thresholding to the calculated coefficients, where the soft-thresholding operator is defined as follows:

 \begin{definition}[Soft-thresholding] Let $\La$ be some index set. \begin{itemize} \item For $\eta, d \in \K$ let $\soft( \eta, d ) \coloneqq \sign(\eta) \max \set{0, \abs{\eta} - d }$.

 \item For $\boldeta, \boldd \in \K^\Lambda$ we define the component-wise soft-thresholding by